paul-hammant/tbd/content/branch-for-release/index.md

 ## Release branch deletion

 You really should delete release branches when releases from succeeding release branches have gone to prod.
+This is a harmless tidying activity - branches can be undeleted again quite easily.

 # References elsewhere